sbt/sbt-header/README.md

 )
 ```

+Notice that for the header pattern you have to provide a `Regex` which extracts the header and the body for a given file, i.e. one with two capturing groups. `HeaderPattern` defines two widely used patterns:
+- `cStyleBlockComment`, e.g. for Scala and Java
+- `hashLineComment`, e.g. for Bash, Pyhon and HOCON

+By the way, first lines starting with shebang are not touched by sbt-header.

+## Usage

-In order to create or update the file headers, execute the `createHeaders` task:
+In order to create or update file headers, execute the `createHeaders` task:

 ```
 > createHeaders